Communication History Museum: Post

 The exhibitions starts with post history.
-Especial attention is paid to the beginning of the postal services in the 16th century and its development to the 19th century.
+Special attention is paid to the beginning of the postal services in the 16th century and its development to the 19th century.

 Telegraph

 In another part of the Museum there are rooms for electrical communications beginning from telegraphy, telephones, radios and television and in the end the satellite communications.
 There is one of the first electric communication devices that started to be used in Lithuania - S. Morse telegraph apparatus.
 Especially large is the exhibition of the radio receivers.
 An interesting detail is a Soviet television set manufactured in 1947.

 As for the Soviet times, there is electronic computing machine Rūta-110 manufactured in Lithuania by Sigma company in 1970.
 In Lithuania was produced also a personal computer called Santaka.

 In the end of the tour some Benefon phones can be seen in a corner.

 The archaeological research has uncovered a forging kiln, which could have been used for casting bells or artillery cannons.